 v14b-15, “This is the second death, the lake of fire.
 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.”
 Sounds like what Jesus said, Matthew 25:31, “When the Son of Man comes in His glory, and all the angels with Him, then He will sit on His glorious throne.
 32 All the nations will be gathered before Him; and He will separate them from one another, as the shepherd separates the sheep from the goats; 33 and He will put the sheep on His right, and the goats on the left...
 41 He will say to those on His left, ‘Depart from Me, accursed ones, into the eternal fire which has been prepared for the devil and his angels“.

 What’s the main point of the chapter?
-No matter the cost, stay faithful to the Lord unto death, because then at death you go to reign with Christ and on the judgment day your name will be found in the book of life and you will not go to the lake of fire.
+No matter the cost, stay faithful to the Lord unto death, because then at death you go to reign with Christ and on the judgment day your name will be found in the book of life and you will not be sentenced with the second death.
 But if you become disobedient to Christ and follow Satan, your final destination will be the same as Satan’s.

 – James Williams